fstwn/malt/docs/howto_git.md

 You can find a more in-depth guide on how to get started with git [here](https://github.com/git-guides/install-git).

 There is also a cheat-sheet for working with git available [here](https://about.gitlab.com/images/press/git-cheat-sheet.pdf).

-## 3. Collaboration using Git

-The main purposes of git are version control and, of course, collaboration with multiple people on one codebase.
-This can get very complex, so we rely on git to make the process manageable.

-To get started with your own contributions to a repository, we have to get familiar with *branches*.
-Branches allow us to store multiple versions of the codebase separately from one another, so every collaborator can work on their version of the codebase without messing up the production code or the code of others.

-At first, every repository has only one branch.
-In our case this branch is called `main`[^1], because it is (you might have guessed it) the main branch.
-The main branch is supposed to store the current, working version of the codebase.

-If you want to contribute to this repository in a meaningful way, you have to create your own development branch.
-When you have developed some new features that are ready, you can open a `pull request` to merge them from your development branch into the main branch.

-[^1]: A little bit of history: Formerly, the main branch was commonly referred to as *master* branch.
-The *master* and *slave* metaphors in technology and especially in software development date back to the early 20th century.
-In recent years this language, which blatantly reproduces racism, has been and is being questioned (and rightfully so!).
-So, I will not use this terminology anymore.
-Better words to use are for example *main*, *primary/replica* or *leader/follower*.